 “If I were to have a heart attack right at this moment, I hope I would have just enough air in my lungs and just enough strength in me to utter one last sentence as I fell to the floor: “What a ride!”
 My life has been up and down, careening left then right, full of mistakes and bad decisions, and if I died right now, even though I would love to live longer, I could say from the depths of my soul, “What a ride!”

 Life for me has always been this sort of thrill ride, full of mystery, mistakes, victories, and wonder.
 To have been blessed to be a part of people’s lives along the journey is more than I deserve, but I’ll take it.
-I wait expectantly to see what words will be written on the next pages of my life.
+As I have now transitioned back to the mainland to reconnect with family and friends at “Home,” I wait expectantly to see what words will be written on the next pages of my life.

 Here’s to the ride!